Financial-Times/origami-website/_components/major-cascade.md

 ## Summary

-- Upgrades must happen in order as Origami require a flat dependency tree (all project dependencies have to be using the same major version of a component).
+- Upgrades must happen in order as Origami requires a flat dependency tree (all project dependencies have to be using the same major version of a component).
 - After all Origami components have been upgraded, many teams are able to upgrade at their own convenience, one project at a time.
 - Some groups who manage large, complex dependency graphs (like Customer Products) may need a dedicated time and team to coordinate a roll out, with direct Origami support.